Political integrity

 Holding the powerful to account for the common good

-Political integrity means exercising political power consistently in the public interest, independent from private interests, and not using power to maintain the office holder’s own wealth and position.
+Political integrity means exercising political power consistently in the public interest, independently of private interests, and not using power to maintain the own wealth and position.

-Understandings of ‘public interest’ are ever evolving and at times hotly debated.
-What is clear, is that political integrity is only possible when safeguards exist throughout the political process:
+The understanding of ‘public interest’ is continually evolving and, at times, hotly debated.
+What remains clear, is that political integrity is only possible when safeguards exist throughout the political process:

-- That all stakeholders have inclusive, open and meaningful opportunities to equally influence decision-making.
+- All stakeholders have inclusive, open, and meaningful opportunities to equally influence decision-making.

-- Political decisions and power holders are subject to scrutiny by the public and institutional checks and face consequences for using power for private gain.
+- Political decisions and those holding power are subject to scrutiny by the public and institutional checks, with consequences for using power for private gain.

-Political corruption is the manipulation of policies, institutions, rules of procedure and decisions by political decision-makers to abuse their position for private gain.
+Political corruption is the manipulation of policies, institutions, rules of procedure, and decisions by political decision-makers to abuse their positions for private gain.

 These include:

-- Gross conflicts of interest, where elected politicians, their families or cronies hold substantial business interests.
+- Gross conflicts of interest, where elected politicians, their families, or associates hold substantial business interests.

-- The abuse of state resources, such as embezzling or investing in unnecessary projects right before election campaigns.
+- The misuse of state resources, such as embezzling or investing in unnecessary projects shortly before election campaigns.

-- “Godfathers” or businesses bankroll political candidates to turn them into their clients.
+- The influence of “Godfathers” or businesses supporting political candidates to turn them into their clients.

 Do your representatives consistently put the common good before their own?